AmyMcKnight/amy-blogs/_posts/2015-12-25-gaining-command-of-command-line.markdown

 header-img: "img/happy-new-year-2016.jpg"
 ---

-<p>Wow, it's January 1, 2016.
+Wow, it's January 1, 2016.
 A new year and a new opportunity to make a difference in my life and the lives of others.
 I've never been one for making resolutions.
 But here are a few things that I would like to do in the coming year.
 I'll be adding to this page and editing it as I go through the next 364 days.
-For now here is what I have on my list:</p>
+For now here is what I have on my list:

--Master git/github.
+1. Master git/github.
-    -Master blogging with Jekyll.
+2. Master blogging with Jekyll.
+3. Blog daily.
-    -Blog daily.
+4. Code daily.

-        <li>Master git/github.</li>
-        <li>Master blogging with Jekyll.</li>
-        <li>Blog daily.</li>
-        <li>Code daily.</li>
-        <li>Finish Chris Pines Ruby book.</li>
+5. Finish Chris Pines Ruby book.
-        <li>Finish Zed Shaw's Ruby book.</li>
+6. Finish Zed Shaw's Ruby book.
-        <li>Post to Medium weekly.</li>
+7. Post to Medium weekly.
-        <li>Find someone to help with their coding journey</li>
+8. Find someone to help with their coding journey.
-        <li>(. . .to be continued.)</li>
+9. Imporve CSS Skills
+10. Help more people get on the web.
+11. Get remote development job.